On tope graphs of complexes of oriented matroids: Pc-minors, expansions, zone graphs, and metric subgraphs

 If $G$ is antipodal, there exists a vertex $-v'$ whose distance to $v'$ is equal to the number of $\Theta$-classes of $G$.
 In particular, the shortest path must cross $E_e$, proving that $\pi_e(-v')\in G_2$.
 But $\pi_e(-v') = -v$ proving that $-v\in G_2$.

 Conversely, if $-G_1=G_2$ it is easy to see, that the antipode of $v'$ is in $\pi^{-1}_e(-v)$. \end{proof}

-A further useful property of antipodal subgraphs of partial cubes proved in~\cite{Che-16} is the following: \begin{lem} If $H$ is an antipodal subgraph of $G$, then $H$ contains an isometric cycle $C$ such that $\conv(C)=H$. \end{lem}
+A further useful property of antipodal subgraphs of partial cubes proved in~\cite{Che-16} is the following: \begin{lem} Let $H$ be an antipodal subgraph of $G$ and $u,v\in H$, then $H$ contains an isometric cycle $C$ through $v,u-_Hv$ such that $\conv(C)=H$. \end{lem}